St. Paul's Episcopal Church, Canton, Ohio

 Dear colleagues and friends,

-On Saturday morning, February 11, at 11 o'clock, the Wilma Ruth Combs Chapter of the Union of Black Episcopalians, Trinity Cathedral, and the Diocese of Ohio will host at Trinity Cathedral our annual celebration of Absalom Jones, whose feast day is February 13.
+On Saturday morning, February 11, at 11 a.m., the Wilma Ruth Combs Chapter of the Union of Black Episcopalians, Trinity Cathedral, and the Diocese of Ohio will host at Trinity Cathedral our annual celebration of Absalom Jones, whose feast day is February 13.

 Following last summer’s action of the 80th General Convention, we will also celebrate the life and ministry of the Rt.
 Rev. Barbara Clementine Harris, Bishop Suffragan of the Diocese of Massachusetts.
 The first woman to be ordained a Bishop in the Anglican Communion, she is celebrated by commemorating the anniversary of her consecration on February 11, 1989.